Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 \subsubsection{Simulation 4: Statistical power in our replication}

-We repeated Simulation 3 but used the same number of participants and samples as in our replication study, $N=24$ and $M=128$ in both tasks.
+We repeated Simulation 3 but used the same number of participants and samples as in our replication study, $N=24$ and $K=256$ in both tasks.
 There, we have the same amount of observations as \citeA{Dehaene_etal_98} (double the participants, half the trials).
 Here, our reanalysis detects the \ITA{} in 96.5\% of the runs.
-The appropriate analysis using full trial-by-trial data instead of only a $t$ value in the indirect task achieves 97.0\%.
+The analysis using trial-by-trial data instead of only a $t$ value achieves 97.0\%.
 The increase in statistical power compared to Simulation 3 comes from sampling more participants which is more efficient than sampling more trials given a fixed total number of observations \cite{rouder2018power}.

-\subsubsection{Simulation 5: Overestimating parameter \texorpdfstring{$q$}{}}
+\subsubsection{Simulation 5: Overestimating parameter \texorpdfstring{$q^2$}{}}

-We repeated Simulation 3, the balanced \citeA{Dehaene_etal_98} setting with an \ITA{}, but generated the data with $q=0.1$.
-We still use $q=0.15$ for the reanalysis, thus, we overestimate the true $q$.
+We repeated Simulation 3, the balanced \citeA{Dehaene_etal_98} setting with an \ITA{}, but generated the data with $q^2=0.01$.
+We still use $q^2=0.0225$ for the reanalysis, thus, we overestimate the true $q^2$.
 Our reanalysis now successfully detects the \ITA{} in 99.6\% of the runs and so does the appropriate analysis with 99.2\%.
-We detect more \ITAs{} here than in Simulation 3 because individual sensitivities vary less (lower $q$) so that observed values are more precise.
-This benefits the appropriate analysis and our reanalysis alike.
+We detect more \ITAs{} here than in Simulation 3 because we make our reanalysis more liberal by choosing a larger $q^2$.

-\subsubsection{Simulation 6: Underestimating parameter \texorpdfstring{$q$}{}}
+\subsubsection{Simulation 6: Underestimating parameter \texorpdfstring{$q^2$}{}}

-Repeating Simulation 5, we now simulated the data with $q=0.3$ and kept the parameter of our reanalysis at $q=0.15$, that is, we now underestimate the true $q$.
+Repeating Simulation 5, we now simulated the data with $q^2=0.09$ and kept the parameter of our reanalysis at $q^2=0.0225$, that is, we now underestimate the true $q^2$.
 Individual sensitivities vary a lot now.
 Even though the mean true direct task sensitivity is $d'_\text{true} = 0$ (50\%-correct), due to a large standard deviation of $q = 0.3$, 95\% of participants' true sensitivities range between -0.6 (38\%-correct) and 0.6 (62\%-correct).
 The assumption $q=0.3$ poses a problem from a theoretical perspective because some participants can discriminate the masked stimuli relatively well (above 60\%-correct).
-But, from a technical perspective, it also decreases the statistical power.
-With such a large variability between participants, our reanalysis detects an \ITA{} in only 62.2\% of the runs.
-The appropriate analysis achieves a similarly low power with 69.2\%.
+In this case, our reanalysis is more conservative and detects an \ITA{} in only 62.2\% of the runs.
+However, the analysis based on the trial-by-trial data also only achieves a power of 69.2\% due to the large variability: Even in this case, our reanalysis would not be too conservative.